"The science of aviation through the art of flying."

 Matthew Brill, Instructor:

 Matt began flying gliders at age 14.
-Now at the ripe old age of 24, he holds his CFI, Commercial Pilot Certificate, Airplane Single Engine, Glider and Instrument ratings and is closing in on two thousand hours of flight time!
-He is also a seasoned aerobatic competitor and is looking forward to progressing through the ranks of the IAC and is well on his way to his ATP certificate.
+Now at the ripe old age of 29, he holds his CFI, Commercial Pilot Certificate, Airplane Single Engine, Glider and Instrument ratings, and is closing in on two thousand five hundred hours of flight time, and his ATP certification!
+He is also a seasoned aerobatic competitor and is looking forward to progressing through the ranks of the IAC.
+He recently received the All Five Power Achievement Award!

 The Science of Aviation through the Art of Flight.